-1.6.
+1.5.2.
 Hardware for Master Nodes: NameNodes, ResourceManagers and HBase Masters

-Master nodes have significantly different storage and memory requirements than the slave nodes.
+The master nodes have significantly different storage and memory requirements than the slave nodes.
 The following paragraphs discuss storage considerations.

 Storage Options

 We recommend using dual NameNode servers: one primary and one secondary.
 Both NameNode servers should have highly reliable storage for their namespace storage and edit log journaling.
 Hardware RAID and/or reliable network storage are justifiable options.